 As you probably know, some Frenchies are susceptible to suffer from food or environmental allergies.
 So, in case your furry friend shows itchy paw skin, red spots, or swollen skin, the triggers might be seasonal pollen, dust, or mites.

 The cleaning cup contains dozens of soft silicone pins to clean and the dirt from your frog dog’s paws.
 You should pour the water inside, a few drops of shampoo and gently rotate the cup.

 In order to protect and moisturize your Frenchie’s paws, I recommend you using the Silky Paws protecting balm.
 This paw balm is rich in propolis, sweet almond oil, and grape seed oil that are famous for their antibacterial and soothing effects.

 Regular trimming the dog’s nails is ‘a must’.
-Ingrown nails can cause serious pains and bleeding, so you’d better think on how to escape those issues on time.
-The following nail grooming tool will trim your dog’s nail without causing pains.
+Ingrown nails can cause serious pains and bleed, so you’d better think about how to escape those issues on time.
+The following nail grooming tool will trim your dog’s nails without causing pain.

 One of the best options for preventing French bulldog paws from getting burned from walking on hot pavements and sand is buying dog socks or boots.